How to lowercase a string in Python

 Common errors and challenges

-While lowercasing strings is straightforward, a few common errors can trip you up if you're not careful.
+Lowercasing strings in Python is usually straightforward, but a few common pitfalls can trip you up if you're not careful.

 Forgetting that lower() returns a new string